Muukid/muTrueType/README.md

 > Note that these are name functions, and are only defined if `MUTT_NAMES` is also defined.

-## Internally used low-level macros
+## Internally used low-level functionality

-mutt uses several interal low-level macros for TrueType to make certain things easier to perform.
+mutt uses several internally-defined low-level things to make certain things easier to perform.
 This section is a list of them.

 ### Reading F2DOT14 values